link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 ### Formulating the Problem

 Collecting Tennis Balls at the end of a long day at practice is a daunting task for players who have been running for hours on end.
 Having to go and pick up each ball one by one is not only a waste of the players' time, but energy as well.
 To aid in this task, companies have created push devices that collect balls into a cart.
 While these devices provided a solution to the bigger problem, they raised concerns for more.
 After taking in many tennis balls, these machines can jam, halting the process.
 Along with that, these devices can move for their given purpose but cannot be easily transported from court to court.
 With teams having indoor and outdoor courts at different locations this is crucial.
+Having to push a cart around a big court after already being tired out from practice is very undeseriable however making the collector remote control turns it into a fun task after a long practice.

 ### Specifications and Constraints